Install Nodinite v7 - OpenID Connect (OIDC) and OAuth 2.0

 OAuth Web API settings

-In the Web API settings section, you must provide the following information:
+In the Web API settings section, configure the audience validation for the Nodinite Web API.

 Example of the OAuth Web API settings section.